 Working as a GP in the UK

-If you intend to work as a GP in the UK you need to complete a number of processes.
-Some of these are handled by organisations other than the GMC.
+If you intend to work as a general practitioner (GP) in the UK, you need to complete a number of processes.
+Some of these are handled by organisations other than ourselves.

-- Gain the necessary competencies through General Practice (GP) training outside the UK.
-It would be expected that this would be in a programme approved by the local training provider in that country and as such be fully supervised.
+- gain the necessary competencies through GP training outside the UK.
+We would expect that this is in a programme approved by the local training provider in that country and therefore fully supervised

-- Gain the necessary competencies in posts other than GP training posts.
-Please note that there are certain competencies that require experience in primary care which can only be achieved within GP posts.
+- gain the necessary competencies in posts other than GP training posts.
+Note, there are certain competencies that require experience in primary care that can only be achieved within GP posts.

 You should read the information about applying for the UK country that applies to you.
 This will help you apply at the right time so your training or practice is not delayed.

-The NHS undertakes a number of employment checks before appointing doctors to GP posts.for more information on employment checks.
+The NHS carries out a number of employment checks before appointing doctors to GP posts.
+Visit NHS Employers for more information on employment checks.